EimanA/VirusTotalReport/README.md

 # VirusTotalReport

-VirusTotalReport is a web app developed by Eiman Ardakanian for the hiring/interview process of an application related to a Fortinet position.
+VirusTotalReport is a web app developed by Eiman Ardakanian for an interview process of a Devops/Backend position.

 ## Setup the Environment and Installation of the packages